 The difference is quite stark, too.
 We’re seeing 50% more peak muscle activation in chin-ups than barbell curls.

-Plus, one problem with EMG research is that muscle activation levels are higher when our muscles are shortened.
-That’s a problem because it’s when our muscles are stretched that we stimulate the best muscle growth.
-As a result, we’d expect lifts like the preacher curl, which are easy at the top (the contracted position) and harder at the bottom (the stretched position), to fare poorly in EMG research, but to produce a ton of biceps growth nonetheless.
+However, this research isn’t gospel.
+In fact, one problem with EMG research is that muscle activation is higher when our muscles are shortened, but it’s more important to know how hard a lift is when our muscles are stretched.
+As a result, we’d expect lifts like the preacher curl and sissy curl, which are easy at the top (the contracted position) and harder at the bottom (the stretched position), to stimulate more biceps growth than the EMG research would predict.

-- Some curl variations, such as preacher curls, load our biceps up heavy in a stretched position, which is ideal for stimulating muscle growth.
+Some curl variations, such as preacher curls and sissy curls, load our biceps up heavy in a stretched position, which is ideal for stimulating muscle growth.

 How to Build Bigger Biceps